henn1001/openLRSng32/README.md

-openLRS-RX32
+openLRS-TX32
 ============

-STM32 implementation of openLRS for the DTFUHF-10ch-32bit board
+STM32 implementation of openLRS for the OPLINK MINI